Join our team! Be a part of the world-leading physicians at UBC Residency.

-UBC offers Family Medicine, together with 70 specialty and sub-specialty training programs recognized by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.
+Postgraduate Medical Education (PGME) at the University of British Columbia offers specialty and subspecialty training programs recognized by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.